softwaresaved/international-survey/analysis/introduction.md

 Results differ from one country to another but exists some tendencies are shared among different places become clear and could be seen as common faith for RSEs around the world.
 Firstly, we can say RSEs are mainly male and are from 25 to 44 years old.
 They also hold, for the majority of them, a doctorate.

-<sub>\*Disclaimer: These results only give an overview of some results.
+<sub>\*Disclaimer: These are only an overview of all the results.
 To find out the exact number for each country with more precision, go directly to the different notebook as linked in the [last section](#links). </sub>

+We asked the participants which qualification they obtained, which is reported below.

 **Countries**|**Gender**|**Age**|**Qualification**
 :-----:|:-----:|:-----:|:-----: